niplav/site/considerations_on_cryonics.md

 Calculating the Benefit
 -----------------------

-Calculating the benefit of cryonics carries a great uncertainty, but basically it can be divided into four distinct components: The probability of being preserved, the probability of revival, the amount of years gained by cryonics and the value of one lifeyear.
+Calculating the benefit of cryonics carries a great uncertainty, but basically it can be divided into six distinct components: The probability of being preserved, the probability of revival, the amount of years gained by cryonics, the value of one lifeyear, the probability of living to the year when one will sign up, and the probability of then dying before LEV.

 	function benefit(age)
-		return prob_pres*prob_succ*years_gain*val_year
+		return prob_pres*prob_succ*years_gain*val_year*prob_liveto(age)*prob_diebeforelev(age)
 	end

 Here, I will only take [point